 The following agents and publishers will receive an exclusive, two-week first look window for the Grand Prize Winner in each category.

-- Fiction (Literary): Ian Bonaparte, Associate Agent (Janklow & Nesbit Associates)
+- Fiction (Literary): Ian Bonaparte, Agent (Janklow & Nesbit Associates)

 - Fiction (Mystery / Thriller): Amy Tannenbaum, Agent (Jane Rotrosen Agency)

-- Fiction (Sci-Fi / Fantasy): Acquiring Assistant Editor at a "Big Five House" Science-Fiction/Fantasy imprint (name withheld)
+- Fiction (Sci-Fi / Fantasy): An Acquiring Editor at a "Big Five House" Science-Fiction/Fantasy imprint (name withheld).

 - Fiction (Young Adult): Ben Rosenthal, Executive Editor (Katherine Tegen Books, an imprint of HarperCollins Children's)

 - Fiction (Middle Grade): Mollie Glick, Agent (Creative Artists Agency)